evandersondev/injectfy/README.md

-# Injectonize: A Simple Dependency Injection Library for Dart
+# Injectfy: A Simple Dependency Injection Library for Dart

 A minimalistic and easy-to-use dependency injection library for managing singletons and factories in Dart.